rashikajangra/Mini-SIEM/README.md

 #Mini SIEM — Log Analyzer Dashboard
-AI powered log analyzer and SIEM dashboard built with Python and Streamlit A lightweight, open-source Security Information and Event Management (SIEM) tool built with Python and Streamlit.
+A lightweight, open-source Security Information and Event Management (SIEM) tool built with Python and Streamlit.
 Designed as a free alternative to enterprise tools like Splunk and QRadar.

 ![Python](https://img.shields.io/badge/Python-3.12-blue)